mre/teams-call/README.md

 ## Limitations

-Only supports macOS at the moment.
-The file path has to be adjusted for Linux and Windows.
+Supports macOS and Linux.
+The file path has to be adjusted for Windows.
 Please send a PR if you can. :smile:
 Also would be happy for pull requests that improve the code quality.